-References to acting, stage, theater, movies and cinema are one of the most pervasive image patterns in E. L. Doctorow's Ragtime.
-However, very few critics have studied this endless exploration of acting imagery that dominates the theme and structure of Doctorow's novel.
-Houdini's analogy between living and acting in Ragtime suggests E. L. Doctorow's central view of the image as a metaphor for human behavior.
-Houdini believes, There was a kind of act that used the real world for its stage.
-He couldn't touch it.
-For all his achievements he was a trickster, an illusionist, a mere magician.
-What was the sense of his life if people walked out of the theater and forgot him?
+However, Doctorow does not define vulnerability as a concept.
+Rather, through Houdini's analogy between living and acting, he suggests his central view of acting as a metaphor for human behavior that is fuelled, hindered, disturbed or fostered by vulnerability.
+Houdini believes, his life if people walked out of the theater and forgot him?
 The headlines on the newsstand said Peary had reached the Pole.
 The real-world act was what got into the history books.
 (Doctorow, 1974, 82)